rmichon/multiKeyboard/doc/README.md

 ---

-### `Keyboard N - Lowest Key`
+### `Keyboard N - Orientation`

-Defines the MIDI note number of the lowest key on a specific keyboard.
+Defines the orientation of a specific keyboard: left to right when 0 and right to left when 1.

-Default value: 48
+Default value: 0

 This is a keyboard-specific parameter.
+For example, if `Number of Keyboards = 2`, then there are 2 keyboards in the interface and that can be configured independently with the `Keyboard 0 - Orientation` and the `Keyboard 1 - Orientation` keys.

+---

+### `Keyboard N - Root Position`

+Position of the root (as a key number starting from 0) on a specific keyboard.
+This parameter is very useful when dealing with specific scales.

+Default value: 0

-For example, if `Number of Keyboards = 2`, then there are 2 keyboards in the interface and that can be configured independently with the `Keyboard 0 - Lowest Key` and the `Keyboard 1 - Lowest Key` keys.
+This is a keyboard-specific parameter.
+For example, if `Number of Keyboards = 2`, then there are 2 keyboards in the interface and that can be configured independently with the `Keyboard 0 - Root Position` and the `Keyboard 1 - Root Position` keys.

 ---